Orate fratres: Congregational response

 The congregation responds to the celebrant, saying: Suscipiat Dominus sacrificium de manibus tuis, ad laudem et gloriam nominis sui, ad utilitatem quoque nostram, totiusque Ecclesiae suae sanctae.
 The English translation is May the Lord accept the sacrifice at your hands for the praise and glory of his name, for our good and the good of all his holy Church.
 The earlier (1973) translation omitted the word "holy".

 The original Tridentine Roman Missal included the word "Amen" as an integral part of this response at the end and directed that the whole response ("Amen" included) be said by "the bystanders or else by the priest himself" (Circumstantes respondent: alioquin ipsemet sacerdos).
 Later editions removed the "Amen" from the response and directed the priest to say the "Amen" himself in a low voice (submissa voce).
 In the rubric it added "the server or" before "the bystanders" (Minister, seu circumstantes respondent: alioquin ipsemet Sacerdos).
 Since 1970, editions of the Roman Missal assign the response to the people or, in Masses celebrated without the people, to the server, and speak of an "Amen" at this point only in response to the Prayer over the Offerings.

 The response of the people emphasizes both the distinction and the similarity between the priest's sacrifice at the altar and that of the faithful.

-Other rites
+Other rites and uses

 The Jacobite rite has an almost identical form before the Anaphora; the Nestorian celebrant says: "My brethren, pray for me".
 Such invitations, often made by the deacon, are common in the Eastern rites.
 The Gallican rite had a similar one.
-The Mozarabic invitation at this place is: "Help me brethren by your prayers and pray to God for me".
-The medieval derived rites, such as the Sarum Rite, had a similar formulation.
+The Mozarabic rite invitation at this place is: "Help me brethren by your prayers and pray to God for me".
 Many of the old Roman prayers over the offerings contain the same ideas.
+It is not used in the old Ambrosian rite.